johnswyou/johnyou/content/authors/admin/_index.md

 title:
 ---

-I am a first year masters student at the University of Waterloo's Civil and Environmental Engineering department under the supervision of professor John Quilty.
-My research is in the area of hydrological forecasting, with a focus on automatic hyperparameter selection of machine learning models using metaheuristic optimization methods such as Bayesian optimization and hyperband optimization.
-A large part of my work revolves around building on a new hydrological forecasting framework originally conceived by professor John Quilty.
-Aside from my forecasting interests, I enjoy talking about ideas, spending time with family and friends, and experiencing new sights and smells.
+I am a masters student at the University of Waterloo's Civil and Environmental Engineering department under the supervision of professor John Quilty.
+My research analyzes the joint usage of wavelet decomposition and machine learning for stream flow forecasting of snow-melt driven basins across Canada.
+I love meeting new people and learning about everything, feel free to message me!